TRANSFORM- 2020-2021 Events

 09/17/2020

 Youth who are maltreated might face a number of difficulties in the classroom, including social and academic problems.
 However, some maltreated youth show resilience, or the ability to overcome their adversities and succeed.
-This webinar will review the science of resilience and its applications to classroom settings.
-We will review potential consequences of childhood maltreatment that teachers might see in educational settings, as well as the ways that teachers can foster resilience among youth who have undergone child abuse and neglect.
-Further, presenters will discuss how teachers can support traumatized youth in the age of COVID-19.
+This webinar reviewed the science of resilience and its applications to classroom settings.
+It also reviewed potential consequences of childhood maltreatment that teachers might see in educational settings as well as the ways that teachers can foster resilience among youth who have undergone child abuse and neglect.
+Further, presenters discussed how teachers can support traumatized youth in the age of COVID-19.

 Click here to access a recording of this webinar.